 VII.
 Molybdenum can prevent caries, kidney stones, and cancer, etc.

 VIII.
 Molybdenum is an important component of the iris of the eye.

-Thank you for reading our articles and we hope it can help you have a better understanding of molybdenum.
+Thank you for reading our articles, and we hope it can help you have a better understanding of molybdenum.
 If you want to know more about the interesting facts about molybdenum and other refractory metals, you can visit Advanced Refractory Metals (ARM) for more information.

-Headquartered in Lake Forest, California, the USA, ARM is a leading manufacturer & supplier of refractory metals across the world.
+Headquartered in Lake Forest, California, USA, ARM is a leading manufacturer & supplier of refractory metals across the world.
 We offer our customers high-quality refractory metal products such as tungsten, molybdenum, tantalum, rhenium, titanium, and zirconium at a very affordable price.